IBUNHABIBU/final-capstone/README.md

   -ES6
   -Higher-order component to make the sidebar nav with the help of React Router v6 -DRY principle
-  -Reusable Form component used all over the application, such as login, signup, create car,   and create appointment -Reusable Popup modal component used all over the application Redux
+    -Reusable Form component used all over the application, such as login, signup, create   car,   and create appointment -Reusable Popup modal component used all over the application -Redux
-Rails API
+-Rails API
-Bootstrap
+-Bootstrap
-SASS
+-SASS
-BEM
+  -BEM

 ### Requirement